OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 ## An architecture diagram

-Here is a top-level overview of the sample application, using the [Kubernetes Deployment Language](https://blog.openshift.com/kdl-notation-kubernetes-app-deploy/) (KDL).
+Here is a top-level overview of the sample application using the [Kubernetes Deployment Language](https://blog.openshift.com/kdl-notation-kubernetes-app-deploy/) (KDL).

 The YAML at https://github.com/mcasperson/NodejsProxy/blob/master/kubernetes/example.yaml is a deployable example of this sample project.